icosa-foundation/icosa-godot-addon/README.md

 ## Features

-- **Asset browser** – Access a dockable main screen for searching Icosa's catalog, opening multiple result tabs, and duplicating thumbnails into preview tabs directly in the editor.
+- **Asset browser** – Search Icosa's catalog, with tabs!
 - **Account login** – Sign in with a device code to fetch your user profile, personal and liked assets so you can re-import anything from your Icosa library.
 - **GLTF and OBJ Downloads** – Queue asset files for download, save them into per-asset folders, and track progress for every file in the bundle, including textures referenced by the glTF.
-- **Runtime support** - Expose the browser to allow users of your game or app to download and instantiate Icosa assets at runtime.
+- **Runtime support** - Embed the browser in your project to allow users of your game or app to download and instantiate Icosa assets at runtime.
 - **Open Brush Material replacement** – Imported models are derived from Open Brush sketches have their materials remapped with custom shaders.

 ## Installation